 Receiving this Scripture through a greeting card takes me back many years to another birthday, and yet another lifeline that God tossed my way in a time of need: I’d been struggling with depression back then as well.
 The verse in the card that I was given read this:

 “You will be happy, and it will be well with you” –Psalm 128:2

-Miracle or not, I know that God still loves me, and that joy can still come in the morning.
-That hope can be constant if we remember that our trials and burdens aren’t void of purpose.
+Miracle or not, I know that God still loves me, and that joy still comes in the morning.
+This hope can be constant if we remember that our trials and burdens aren’t void of purpose.
 I was reminded of this fact through a fellow WordPress blogger, Bill Sweeney, of Unshakable Hope, who shares his story of living with ALS.
 His post “Why Me?” speaks of the hope within every trial, from that promising angle of “purpose.”